Maintaining Good Customer Relationships Keeps Your Business Merry

-If you’re a fast growing company or a company who could make more of your current customer base, there are two options.
+If you’re a fast-growing company or a company who could make more of your current customer base, there are two options.

 Some like the idea of a complete technology solution involving new hardware and software, extensive technical support for integration into backend systems and training of staff.
 To others, a simple suite of software integrating with your current customer database and systems works well.

-Either way unfortunately, it can cost you thousands to set up.
+Either way, unfortunately, it can cost you thousands to set up.
 There is no point in installing anything unless you have your own house in order and people and processes are working together to serve the customer.

-Any system (be it manual or computerised) will fail, however straight forward or simple, if your house is not in order, therefore:
+Any system (be it manual or computerised) will fail, however straightforward or simple, if your house is not in order.
+Therefore:

 - Clean up your act.
 Great customer service is crucial because it’s no use investing in CRM if the customers are turned off the moment they make contact

 - Identify the customers’ “moments of truth”.
-A moment of truth is any point at which they make contact with your company whether it’s through a member of staff or even your website.
+A moment of truth is any point at which they make contact with your company whether through a member of the staff or even your website.
 Eg: Calling for a quote, calling to place an order, calling for customer service, checking on an order and checking on a service.

-- Provide consistent levels of service at each moment of truth, a bad experience for a customer at one moment of truth, can cloud a great experience had at five others
+- Provide consistent levels of service at each moment of truth.
+A bad experience for a customer at one moment of truth can cloud a great experience had at five others

 - Map out your business processes, identify the critical ones to customer relationships and perfect them.